kubereboot/kured/CONTRIBUTING.md

 ### Prepare Documentation

-Check that `README.md` has an updated compatibility matrix is updated to the new version you want to release.
+Check that [compatibility matrix](https://kured.dev/docs/installation/) is updated to the new version you want to release.

 ### Create a tag on the repo